 This standard is effective for annual periods beginning on or after January 1, 2018 and must be applied retrospectively.
-For Corby, this standard will become effective July 1, 2018.
-The Company is currently assessing the impact of the new standard on its financial statements and disclosures.
+For Corby, this standard became effective July 1, 2018.
+The adoption of IFRS 9 did not have a significant impact on the Company's interim condensed consolidated financial statements.